ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/MZCacheView_readme.txt

 Notice...
 =========

-In order to watch the latest cache files, you must close all Windows of Firefox, because only when you do that, Firefox saves the cache index files into the disk.
+In order to watch the latest cache files, you must close all windows of Firefox, because only when you do that, Firefox saves the cache index files into the disk.